mgsosna/jewelry/README.md

-# py-utils
+# jewelry
-This repo contains utility functions that can make your Python code more efficient.
+Python decorators for data science.

 ## ArgChecker
 `ArgChecker` is a class with a main method, `enforce_type_hints`, that serves as a decorator to ensure data types passed into a function match the type hints for that function.